jrcichra/pytorch-amd-kvm-guide/README.md

 + The arch wiki has a great guide on how to set up PCI passthrough:
 + https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF
 + Wendell's guide might be more N00B friendly: https://forum.level1techs.com/t/ubuntu-17-04-vfio-pcie-passthrough-kernel-update-4-14-rc1/119639
-+ In the end, the expectation is: you should be able to boot a VM and pass through a graphics card to an Ubuntu VM
++ In the end, the expectation is: you should be able to boot a VM with a dedicated AMD GPU

 # AMD's Ubuntu Guide
 + https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html#ubuntu